New Georgia government detains army general, ex-minister

 Saakashvili, the hero of the 2003 Rose Revolution that swept out Georgia’s post-Soviet old guard, must step down next year and reforms due to take effect after a presidential vote in 2013 will weaken the president and strengthen parliament and the prime minister.

-Akhalaia, 32, was appointed as Georgia’s defense minister in 2009, one year after a five-day war with Russia, and served in that post for three years.
+Akhalaia, 32, was appointed as Georgia’s defence minister in 2009, one year after a five-day war with Russia, and served in that post for three years.

 Before that he served as the head of Georgia’s penitentiary department, where he led a struggle against the established system of “thieves in law” which ruled prisons in the former Soviet republic.